Scrum Master Interview Questions and Answers

 Ans.
 Sprint is one of the managed iterations of a constant development cycle.
-Inside the sprint, work that is planned should be completed by the team and should make ready for the review.
-This term is utilized 'scrum agile' method.
+Inside the sprint, the work that is planned should be completed by the team and should make ready for the review.
+This term is utilized as the 'scrum agile' method.
 The duration of scrum sprint relays upon the project's length and the efficiency of the team working upon it usually, the duration lasts for 30 days.

 7. Explain the role of the product owner in agile?

 Ans.
 The product owner is the important member of the agile team product owners responsible for describing the stories and also prioritizes the team backlog to streamline the execution of priorities of the program while managing the technical integrity and conceptual components or features of the team.
-Product Owner holds an important role in maximizing the amount provided by the team and assuring stories reach the user's requirements and also comply beside the Definition of Done.
+The Product Owner holds an important role in maximizing the amount provided by the team and assuring stories reach the user's requirements and also comply with the Definition of Done.